skalarproduktraum/phd-thesis/chapters/interactive-ablation.md

 ## Observations

-\TODO{Ask Romina for wing disc example stack to show complex geometry, and Brugues lab for spindle}

 From our survey of related works and use cases in the previous section, we observe the following:

 Current interfaces for laser ablation often do not feature a 3D view of the specimen, but usually utilise a 2D window with different controls for moving around, as shown in Figure \ref{fig:LaserAblation2D}.
 Such systems provide support for planar cuts, in the form of lines, circles, and rectangles.